 On December 29, 2022, we acquired OrangeData S.A. ("Yacaré"), an Argentina-based payment service provider that enables customers to transact at merchant locations using QR codes.
 Yacaré is included within the Acceptance segment and enhances our instant payment transaction capabilities.
 On December 20, 2022, we acquired Merchant One, Inc. ("Merchant One"), an independent sales organization ("ISO") focused on acquiring merchants in the restaurant, retail and e-commerce industries using an innovative mix of direct and digital marketing strategies.
 Merchant One is included within the Acceptance segment and enhances our merchant distribution and sales force channels.
 On September 1, 2022, we acquired NexTable, Inc. ("NexTable"), a provider of cloud-based reservation and table management solutions for restaurants.
 NexTable is included within the Acceptance segment and expands our end-to-end restaurant solutions.
 On June 1, 2022, we acquired The LR2 Group, LLC ("City POS"), an ISO that promotes payment processing services and facilitates the sale of POS equipment for merchants.
-City POS is included within the Acceptance segment and expands the reach of our merchant services business.
+City POS is included within the Acceptance segment and expands he reach of our merchant services business.
 On April 1, 2022, we acquired a remaining ownership interest in Finxact, Inc. ("Finxact"), a developer of cloud-native banking solutions powering digital transformation throughout the financial services sector.
 Finxact is included within the Fintech segment and advances our digital banking strategy, expanding our account processing, digital and payments solutions.
 We acquired these businesses in 2022 for an aggregate purchase price of approximately \$994 million, net of \$28 million of acquired cash, and including earn-out provisions estimated at a fair value of \$6 million.

 On November 22, 2021, we acquired BentoBox CMS, Inc. ("BentoBox"), a digital marketing and commerce platform that helps restaurants connect with their guests.
 BentoBox is included within the Acceptance segment and expands our Clover dining solutions and commerce and business management capabilities.
 On November 15, 2021, we acquired a remaining ownership interest in NetPay Solutions Group ("NetPay"), a multi-channel payment service provider offering a range of onboarding, customer lifecycle, risk management and settlement capabilities to businesses of all sizes.
 NetPay is included within the Acceptance segment and expands our merchant services business.
 On October 1, 2021, we acquired Integrity Payments, LLC ("AIP"), an ISO that promotes payment processing services for merchants and is included within the Acceptance segment.
-On June 14, 2021, we acquired Spend Labs Inc. ("SpendLabs"), a mobile-native, cloud-based software provider of commercial card payment solutions.
+On June 14, 2021, we acquired Send Labs Inc. ("SpendLabs"), a mobile-native, cloud-based software provider of commercial card payment solutions.
 SpendLabs is included within the Payments segment and expands our digital capabilities across mobile and desktop devices for small and mid-sized businesses.
 On May 4, 2021, we acquired Pineapple Payments Holdings, LLC ("Pineapple Payments"), an ISO that provides payment processing, proprietary technology and payment acceptance solutions for merchants.
 Pineapple Payments is included within the Acceptance segment and expands the reach of our payment solutions through its technology- and relationship-led distribution channels.
 On March 1, 2021, we acquired Radius8, Inc. ("Radius8"), a technology provider that uses consumer location and other information to drive incremental merchant transactions.
 Radius8 is included within the Acceptance segment and enhances our ability to help merchants increase sales, expand mobile application registration and improve one-to-one target marketing.
 On January 22, 2021, we acquired a remaining ownership interest in Ondot Systems, Inc. ("Ondot"), a provider of card management and digital experience technology.
-Ondot is included within the Payments segment and expands our digital capabilities, enhancing our suite of integrated payments, banking and merchant solutions.
-We acquired these businesses in 2021 for an aggregate purchase price of \$882 million, net of \$43 million of acquired cash, and including earn-out provisions at an aggregate fair value of \$34 million.
+Ondot is